kokopi-dev/personal-site/README.md

 # Personal Site
 Public personal site to display some code.
-Using Python FastAPI, SQLAlchemy, HTMX, Tailwindcss.
-Deployed on DigitalOcean VPS
+Using Python FastAPI, SQLAlchemy, Tailwindcss.
+Deployed on DigitalOcean VPS.

 ---